Odongo006/Capstone-Proj-one/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for the linters pratice
+I would like to thank Cindy Shin, the author of the original design of this website.

 <!-- LICENSE -->